 Kuhn once called himself: a Kantian with movable categories, meaning that Kant's categories are cultural and resemble paradigms.

-Kant imagined that humans cannot perceive physical reality as it is, but are that humans are 'rational beings'' and 'reason' in their 'mind' an own reality, without reference to the external world.
+Kant imagined that humans cannot perceive Nature as it is, but that humans are 'rational beings' and their 'mind' 'reasons' a closed 'rational' model, without reference to (also rational) Nature.

-So Kant introduced 'rationality' as sensory override (META-physics).
+So Kant introduced virtual and VERY simple 'rationality' as sensory override (META-physics) of immensely complex physics.

-There's nothing wrong with replacing experience with some a logical outcome (using a sensory override), when TRYING to make reactions to sensations
+There's nothing wrong with fitting your dreams of reality (experience) in some simple 'rational' model (using a sensory override), when TRYING to make reactions to sensations

 more consistent.
-As long as you keep realizing THAT you substitute bodily wisdom (trained intuition) with logic (virtual experience),
+As long as you keep realizing THAT you substitute and simplify bodily wisdom (trained intuition) with simple 'rational' logic (virtual experience),

-and keep relating resulting decisions to that logic.
+and keep relating resulting decisions in complex reality to that very simple logic.